01 of 09

 - Put the sink basket strainers in place in your drain to help catch any falling parts.

 - Access the handle screw by carefully prying the plastic cap up with a thin-blade screwdriver.
-If your faucet does not have a plastic cap, the screw may be concealed under a decorative sticker on top of the faucet cap, as is the case on as some old Moen faucets.
+If your faucet does not have a plastic cap, the screw might be concealed under a decorative sticker on top of the faucet cap, as is the case on as some older Moen-brand faucets.
 Carefully lift the sticker with a knife blade and remove the sticker.

 - Once the handle screw is exposed, use a Phillips-head screwdriver or Allen-head wrench to remove the screw, then lift and remove the handle.
 In some cases, you may just have to loosen the set-screw to remove the handle.
 You may also have to gently pry the handle off.